Cacti/documentation/SNMP-Data-Queries-Walkthrough.md

 ![Enter new Data Source Item](images/r-dq-dt1.png)

-The name of the internal RRDTool Data Source (ifOutOctets) is not replaced in the Tab until you save your work.
+The name of the internal RRDtool Data Source (ifOutOctets) is not replaced in the Tab until you save your work.
 By default, *Maximum Value* is set to 100.
 This is way too low for an interface.
-All readings above this value will be stored as NaN by RRDTool.
+All readings above this value will be stored as NaN by RRDtool.
 To avoid this, set to 0 (no clipping) or to a reasonable value (e.g. interface speed).
 Don't forget to specify COUNTER!
 You will have noticed, that the name of the data source does not match the Name in the interface.xml.
 Don't worry, the solution to this is given later on.
 Before